How This Tool Works

 💡 Pro Tips:

-- •If unsure about session count, start with 12 — a typical CBT course.
+- •Not sure how many sessions?
+Start with 12 — a typical CBT course.

-The tool compares NHS Only (free, longer wait), Private Only (faster, full cost), and a Blended Approach (a few private bridge sessions while waiting for NHS).
-Each card shows estimated cost and weeks to start treatment.
+The planner compares NHS only (free, longer wait), Private only (faster, full session fees) and a Blended option (a few private sessions while you wait for NHS to start).
+Each card shows total cost, weeks to start, and whether the cost fits your weekly budget.

 💡 Pro Tips:

-- •The blended route caps bridge sessions at 4 to keep costs manageable.
+- •The blended route caps private bridge sessions at 4 to keep cost manageable.

 💡 Pro Tips:

-Download your comparison as JSON or CSV to share with a partner, therapist, or GP.
-Use the data to support your referral discussion or to plan your therapy budget alongside your wider household spending.
+Download your comparison as JSON or CSV to share with a partner, therapist or GP.
+Use it to support a referral discussion, or to fit therapy into your wider monthly budget.

 💡 Pro Tips: